 What Is a Telemetry Unit in a Hospital?

 A telemetry unit is where healthcare providers track patients with heart problems.
-It’s also called an intensive care unit (ICU).
 This is because the patients need intensive monitoring and treatment while they stay there.

 This type of care aims to keep you safe while giving you access to all the tools you need for recovery and long-term management of your condition.
 This includes medication and other treatments that aren’t always available in an outpatient setting.